olmallet81/URT/README.md

 - Wrapper to expose URT to Python

 # Innovation
 Unit-root tests use lags in order to reduce as much as possible auto-correlation in the serie being tested.
 The test p-value is lag dependent as the critical values will be different depending on the number of lags, several studies have shown this dependency.
 However very few unit-root tests librairies take this phenomenom into account and return wrong p-values for a large number of lags.
+The method used in this project is the one explained by Cheung and Lai in "Lag Order and Critical Values of the Augmented Dickey-Fuller Test" (1995).
+This method has been pushed further and adapted to other unit-root tests.
+The methodology is simple, it consists in
+- generate non-stationary samples for ADF, DF-GLS and PP tests and stationary samples for KPSS test for a panel different sizes
+- compute the corresponding test statistic for a panel of different lags
+- compute the

 # Requirement
-To use this package you will need at least one of these three free linear algebra libraries:
+To use this package you will need at least one of these 3 free linear algebra libraries:
 - Armadillo version >= 7.600.1
 - Blaze version >= 3.0
 - Eigen version >= 3.3.1

-It is not necessary to install Intel MKL and/or OpenBLAS (both are now free) for BLAS/LAPACK routines as these three libraries have their own wrapper, however I recommend to use one of them as they will run a lot faster especially Armadillo and Blaze, for Eigen the difference is small.
+It is not necessary to install Intel MKL and/or OpenBLAS (both are now free) for BLAS/LAPACK routines as these 3 libraries have their own wrapper, however I recommend to link to one of them as they will run a lot faster especially Armadillo and Blaze, for Eigen the difference is small.
 All these libraries will obviously need to be on your path.

-NB:
+NB: if you decide to link to Intel MKL or OpenBLAS, please use their sequential and not parallel version.
+Intel MKL has the two versions already by default, however OpenBLAS needs to be built from source as sequential with USE_THREAD=0.

 # Compilation
 URT is not header only to provide an easy way to be exported as a shared library to Rcpp and Cython.
-Build the shared library using the provided makefile located in /URT/build.
-The makefile has been written for Linux and GNU/gcc, it can be easily adapted to run under Windows/OSX and with another compiler.
+Build the shared library using the provided makefile located in ./URT/build.
+The makefile has been written for Linux and GNU/gcc, it can be easily adapted to run under Windows/OSX and with another compiler, adapt this makefile to your own requirements.

-All linear algebra librairies now use vectorization, in general it should be enabled by default when compiled with -march=native.
+All linear algebra librairies now use vectorization, in general it should be enabled by default for all of them when compiling with -march=native.

-The user can set the following variables to get the desired shared library:
+In URT, the user can set the following variables to get the desired shared library:
 - USE_OPENMP = 1 to activate parallelism in URT
 - USE_BLAZE = 1 to use Blaze library
 - USE_EIGEN = 1 to use Eigen library